sablier-labs/docs/docs/concepts/flow/01-overview.md

 ## Features

 1. **Flexible deposit:** A stream can be funded with any amount, at any time, by anyone, in full or in parts.
+2. **Flexible start time:** A stream can be created with a start time in past, present or in future.
-2. **Flexible duration:** A stream can be created with no specific start or end time.
-It can run indefinitely.
+3. **Flexible end time:** A stream can be created without specifying any end time so that it can run indefinitely.
-3. **Pause:** A stream can be paused by the sender and can later be restarted without losing track of previously accrued debt.
+4. **Pause:** A stream can be paused by the sender and can later be restarted without losing track of previously accrued debt.
-4. **Refund:** Unstreamed amount can be refunded back to the sender at any time.
+5. **Refund:** Unstreamed amount can be refunded back to the sender at any time.
-5. **Void:** Voiding a stream implies it cannot be restarted anymore.
+6. **Void:** Voiding a stream implies it cannot be restarted anymore.
 Voiding an insolvent stream forfeits the uncovered debt.
 Either party can void a stream at any time.
-6. **Withdraw:** it is publicly callable as long as `to` is set to the recipient.
+7. **Withdraw:** it is publicly callable as long as `to` is set to the recipient.
 However, a stream’s recipient is allowed to withdraw funds to any address.

 ## Key Definitions